Cat coat genetics: Agouti

-An example of the Agouti gene can be seen in Bengal cats, which are a hybrid between Asian Leopard cats and domestic cats.
-The breed has a characteristically dark face marking and a stripe down its back.
-This is term as a "mask" and "cape", as well as charcoal markings, according to Gershoney et. al. The charcoal mask is indicated to be the result of a heterozygote of A^{Pbe}/a.The relationships between the different agouti haplotypes is not fully understood.
-More research to required to determine "modes of inheritance for charcoal" in Bengal cats.
+An example of the Agouti gene can be seen in Bengal cats, which are a hybrid between Asian leopard cats and domestic cats.
+The breed sports the hybrid 'charcoal' pattern, a pseudomelanistic marking which has a characteristic dark face marking, the "mask", and a broad dorsal stripe down its back, the "cape".
+According to Gershoney et al., the charcoal mask is indicated to be the result of a heterozygote of A^{Pbe}/a.
+The relationships between the different agouti alleles is not fully understood.
+More research is required to determine the inheritance modes for charcoal.